Adelaice7/color-match-api/README.md

 ### Product API endpoints
 1. `/importProducts` is a REST API endpoint for importing the products from a CSV file.
 It takes a file path String, in simple plain text format from the Response Body.
+The format *must* include the extension of the file.
+Example:
+`/usr/api-service/res/products_test.csv`

 ### Tech
 I used Java 11 with Spring Boot for creating a REST API for this application.